 What would you like to do on your next visit?

-On my next trip to Munich, I would like to visit some of the places I could not access on this occasion, such as the Brandhorst Museum and the Opera House.
+I would like to visit some of the places I could not access on this occasion, such as the Brandhorst Museum and the Opera House.
 Although I really made the most of this trip, one visit is never enough to get to know a city like Munich.

 And last but not least: What do you think people from Munich mean when they say “schiach”?
 Any ideas?